Yones-je/upgraded-rotary-phone/README.md

 # upgraded-rotary-phone
-An online chat app built using react native for web
+An online chat app built using react native for web and Socket.io